 [Changed]

-ED capability is included in the fundamental features for PHY technologies as described in 10.2.5.
-In the case that SRM capabilities is supported, the scaling of ED data shall abide by the following rule. — The minimum and maximum values of ED are 0x0 and 0xf, respectively.
+ED capability is included in the fundamental features for PHY technologies as described in 10.2.5 (Receiver ED).
+In the case that SRM capabilities is supported, the ED value is represented as one octet of integer and referred to as macEd as shown in Table 8-108.

-This range covers twice the range of 40 dB with the accuracy of 6 dB.
+According to the definition in 10.2.5, the measured ED in dBm can be calculated as follows:

+macEd = Measured ED [dBm] – (the lowest receiver sensitivity [dBm] + 10).

 Table 8-108 SRM Specific MAC PIB attributes